Chapter Thirty Seven III

 “Exactly.
 All these arguments do is create animosity in a world already full of anger.
 Much of it about who has the very bestest God.
 It’s so juvenile.
 If there’s a God that shot the starting pistol, and he, she or it wants us to know they’re responsible, he, she, it ought to make things a bit more plain.
 You know, write it in the sky or something.
 If we crawled out of the muck, then one might say we’ve made fairly decent progress in a short piece of time by universe standards.”

 Kara, “I thought we had too many poor, illiterate and otherwise afflicted, not to mention potholes.”

 “We do.
 What I mean is, if we evolved in the traditional sense, from bacteria to humans, in universe time, we’ve come pretty far in a relatively short period.
-We mostly don’t kill each other, we make a lot of sick people well, we have, if not great, at least a semi-functional educational and health care system, we even occasionally fix the roads, after a lot of argument about which construction firm made the fattest political contribution.
+We mostly don’t kill each other, we make a lot of sick people well, we have, if not great, at least semi-functional educational and health care systems, we even occasionally fix the roads, after a lot of argument about which construction firm made the fattest political contribution.
 Eventually asphalt finds its way into the hole.”

 “So if there is a God who created everything, an intelligent designer, then the design could have been a lot more intelligent.
 If there is no designer, then on our own, we’ve done some things very well, some less well.
 While there are many things left to improve, overall, we’ve done ok.”